 Oakland Raiders

 Matt Flynn and the Raiders make the playoffs?
+That would be an extremely surprising outcome to most football analysts. |

 Additions -- Josh Cribbs, Tyler Wilson, Tracy Porter, Charles Woodson, Matt Flynn.